← All ModulesModule 09 · $0–$250K Toolkit Sales Process Overview

 The moment you say "I'll send you something to review" — you've lost control.
 They ghost you.
 They "need to think about it."
 They show it to their spouse who talks them out of it.

-Pro tip: Applying the upfront fee to month 12 makes the client think long-term from the start.
-It's a subtle but powerful retention mechanism.
+Apply the upfront fee to month 12.
+This makes the client think long-term from the start.
+It's a subtle but powerful retention mechanism — they've already "paid" for month 12, so leaving early feels like losing money.

 Your First 10 Calls